GereonV/fileprocessor/README.md

 make --version
 ```

-### Installation

 1. Enter the Directory of the Repo!
     ```sh
-    git clone git@github.com:GereonV/C-Utils.git
+    git clone git@github.com:GereonV/fileprocessor.git
-    cd C-Utils
+    cd fileprocessor
     ```
-1. Build everything even if you just want one Utility to make sure all dependencies are met!
+1. Build!
     ```sh
-    make
+    make dirs release
     ```
-1. **Congratulations!** All created files should now be in the *deps/* directory.
+1. **Congratulations!**

-    Alternatively on Linux you can use `make install` to directly put them into */usr/local/bin/*
+On Linux you can now use `make install` to install the executable into */usr/local/bin/*.

-## Contributing

-Any contributions are appreciated.

-[Open an issue](https://github.com/GereonV/C-Utils/issues) with the "enhancement"-tag.
-Your suggestion will be considered for implementation.

-If you want to work on the Code yourself let me know in the Issue!
-After getting the "go-ahead" follow these steps:

-(You will need to fork the Project to do these commands)

-1. Create a Branch named after your issue's number (`git checkout -b i#<num>`)
-1. Implement your proposed Changes/Additions and commit them
-1. After the Feature is finished and you pushed your changes open a Pull Request